 In the preparation phase, you’ll want to study the role, the company, and conduct an audit.

 In the interviewing phase you’ll want to have an elevator pitch ready to go, prepared for common questions, practised behavioral questions, and have questions for your interviewer that will help demonstrate your enthusiasm and knowledge.

 Then, once you’re done with your interview, you should always remember to thank your interviewer, and end on a positive note.

-Need a more in depth marketing job interview crash course ?
+Need more in depth marketing job interview crash course?

 Preparation is half the victory, what you need is a system.

 3 Ways I Can Help You When You're Ready

 1. Be a better marketer with the resources I created, including a kickass course to help you land your dream marketing job, templates and lists of resources to accelerate your learning.

 2. Work 1:1 with me to define your career roadmap and get support for your marketing job application process.

 3. Get in touch to join Superside, Integromat, Whatagraph and many others to promote your brand or business through partnered content on YouTube and other social media platforms to an audience of self-learner marketers!